Diana Fosha, PhD

 Dr. Shapiro conducts lectures, workshops and ongoing training internationally.
 His presentations are often commended for translating complex clinical theory into clear, precise, and practical techniques (Read More…)

 Anna Christina Sundgren, MA

-Anna Christina Sundgren, MA is a Licensed Psychotherapist, teacher and Supervisor.
+Anna Christina Sundgren, MA is a faculty member of AEDP™ Institute, a Licensed Psychotherapist, teacher and Supervisor.
 She has been in private practice in Stockholm, Sweden for more than 20 years.
 Anna Christina became a certified AEDP-therapist in 2015, and an AEDP Supervisor in 2016.
 She studied Jungian Psychology, is trained in Short-term Dynamic Therapy and is a Mindfulness Instructor and retreat leader.

 Anna Christina has worked with group- and individual therapy for male perpetrators in domestic violence treatment.
 She co-developed and supervised a relational Infant Observation method inspired from AEDP to help therapy students develop their sense of non-verbal communication.
 She has assisted in Immersion and Essential Skills courses as well as presenting her own work.
 (Read More…)

 Miriam Marsolais, PhD, is a licensed psychologist and Jungian Analyst in Berkeley, California.
 She served as AEDP Faculty from 2014 until 2018, when she transitioned to her current role as AEDP Faculty Emerita & Supervisor.
 In addition to her private clinical practice, Dr. Marsolais provides supervision to therapists wishing to train in AEDP and the certified AEDP therapists on the Supervisor Certification track.
 She also hosts and leads retreat-style AEDP group supervision weekends in the beautiful natural setting of The Sea Ranch on the northern California coast.